 In addition the Maidstone branch of the Gideon's International meet at the church for prayer and discussion once a month.

-We also lend our church to other churches who may need an additional venue to hold training and/or leadership days.
+We also lend our church to other churches who may need an additional venue to hold training and/or leadership days, or somewhere to meet and pray.

 We also host the World Day of Prayer in March, on alternate years.
 This is where women around the world hold thanksgiving services, in the style of the chosen country, beginning with that particular country, and lasting for 24hrs, finishing back in the country of origin.
 This is a well supported venue, attended by various denominations, who take an active part in the proceedings.
 It is not just for women and men are most welcome to join us.
 Last year it was hosted by Holy Trinity Church in Coxheath, on Friday March 6th at 7 pm.
 The programme was devised by the Christian women of Zimbabwe, and was well attended.
 Everyone welcome!